 The Beef Cattle Research Council (BCRC) is Canada’s national industry-led funding agency for beef research.
-The BCRC is funded through a portion of a producer-paid national levy as well as government funding, and is directed by a committee of beef producers from across the country.
+The BCRC is funded through a portion of a producer-paid national levy as well as government and industry funding, and is directed by a committee of beef producers from across the country.

 The BCRC operates as a division of the Canadian Cattlemen’s Association (CCA) and was established by the CCA in 2001.